 - Measure your progress in concrete ways.
 For example, if you are weight training, write down the weight and repetitions for each exercise.
 If you are exercising to lose weight, keep track of your weight loss.

 - Choose appropriate ways to measure your progress.
 For example, bathroom scales don’t distinguish between muscle and fat.
-It may be better to take your measurements with a tape measure.
+It may be better to take your measurements with a tape measure, or just notice how your clothes fit.

 - Find as many different ways to monitor your progress as you can and write down your progress regularly, such as once a week.
 For example, if you are exercising to lose weight, you might like to record your exercise sessions, daily diet and weekly measurements.
 Include incidental achievements like feeling more energetic or fitting into a smaller pair of jeans.
 Give yourself plenty of ways that you can succeed.